CodeYourFuture/fundamentals-course/lesson-4/lesson.md

 Let's make a list of all of the programming questions we'd like to get answered today, and put them on the whiteboard.
 When you have time, put your initials next to the questions that interest you the most.

-## Present your favourite project to your classmates

-You will give a very, very simple 2 minute presentation to 2 or 3 other students and a volunteer (if one is available).
-Before the presentations we'll have 5 minutes to prep.
-Pick your favourite project (or the one that's most interesting to talk about) and get ready to explain:

-* What you added to it
-* What was difficult
-* What you like and don't like about it
-* What you would add if you had time
-* Any parts of the code you still don't understand and might want help with

-With your group, find a quiet space, and set a stopwatch for 2 minutes and present.

-If you need a reminder of how to give a good presentation, see [the tips from lesson 3](./lesson-3.md#present-your-favourite-project-to-your-classmates.md)

 ## Getting unstuck

 We'll now spend 30 minutes where you can ask the volunteers with help on serious *questions that have really been blocking your progress* through the Khan Academy course.